-I conducted a field study for homestays, but I don't know where the results are.
-That was for the 10th Malaysia Plan, but for the 11th Malaysia Plan... this organization doesn't have it... but for Basic Homestays, MOTAC has it... under UTM.
+I conducted a field study on homestays, but I'm unsure where the results are located.
+That was for the 10th Malaysia Plan, but for the 11th Malaysia Plan... this organisation doesn't have it... but for Basic Homestays, Ministry of Tourism, Arts & Culture (MOTAC) has it... under Universiti Teknologi Malaysia (UTM).
 (FGD2, Officer 4)

-Additionally, the lack of information collection regarding participants' success poses a major challenge in enhancing the management of training programs.
+Additionally, the lack of information collection regarding participants' success poses a major challenge in enhancing the management of training programmes.
 This issue arises because the training institution does not systematically record participants' achievements.
 Consequently, measuring knowledge enhancement cannot be effectively implemented.
-This is further driven by a lack of follow-up communication with participants after the completion of the training program.
+This is further driven by a lack of follow-up communication with participants after the completion of the training programme.
 This issue is supported by the following narrative:

-For Basic Homestays, this organization does not create it... but MOTAC does... maybe I can get the soft copy... continuation and empowerment... only ordinary assessment... indicators are the number of participants or series.
+For Basic Homestays, this organisation does not create it... but MOTAC does... maybe I can get the soft copy... continuation and empowerment... only ordinary assessment... indicators are the number of participants or series.
 Specific studies exist for homestays, but it is uncertain for other training.
-For homestays, we evaluate how many successfully register as Homestay operators under MOTAC.
+For homestays, we evaluate how many successfully register as homestay operators under MOTAC.
 For SKM (National Skills Certification), it's the percentage of pass rates.
-(Interview, Officer 4)
+(Interview, Officer 4).

 The third issue identified under the training evaluation aspect is the non-implementation of training and follow-up actions.
 This occurs because the training institution focuses solely on the quantity of training and participants' attendance without considering the quality of the training.
-Moreover, the implementation of ad-hoc programs prevents the analysis of data and follow-up training.
+Moreover, the implementation of ad hoc programmes prevents the analysis of data and follow-up training.
 The following narratives support this issue:

 For other core areas, there are no advanced courses due to limited budget and facilities.
 The training we provide is only at the basic level.
 The demand is very high, but there is no capacity to continue with more practical advanced training.
 Assessing achievements is difficult.
 But in terms of the number of participants, we already have 300,000 participants from various courses.
 But in terms of training empowerment, there is none.
 (FGD3, Officer 13)